Amruthesh7/to-do-list/README.md

-# to-do-list
+📝 To-Do List

-This is a simple interface where user can use this as to do list and check-box
+This is a simple and elegant To-Do List application built with HTML, CSS, and JavaScript.

-A simple and elegant To-Do List application built with HTML, CSS, and JavaScript.
 Users can add, mark as complete/incomplete, and delete tasks.
-Tasks are saved using the browser's localStorage, so they persist even after refreshing the page.
+Tasks are saved using the browser’s localStorage, so they persist even after refreshing the page.

 🔧 Features

 ✅ Add new tasks

 ❌ Toggle task status (complete/incomplete)